sfajfer/Master-of-Gu/chapters/11-Combat.md

 # Chapter 4: Combat

 ## Initiative
 At the beginning of combat, an initiative is rolled.
 If an enemy is within 3 meters of you, roll **Close Combat**.
-If not, roll **Ranged Combat**.
+If not, roll **Ranged Attack**.
 The player with the most degrees of success goes first.
 In the case of ties, the lower number on the die goes first.
 If this is still tied, creatures controlled by a player go before non player characters.
 If the tied creatures are all player characters, they decide amongst themselves who goes first; if all are NPCs, the GM chooses.
 Continue this process for the rest of the combatants.

 ### Surprise
 Surprised creatures have a +20 penalty to their initiative roll and cannot take reactions until the start of their first turn.